vladimirlojanica/ideas/README.md

 ## 94. Policy Tracking

 Digitally serving legal agreements, policies and terms and conditions has become industry practice without any tools for users to manage, track and interrogate legal documents.
-A policy aware system can track and display relevant policies while people use computer systems for users to learn what clauses apply at a given time.
+A policy aware system can track and display relevant policies while people use computer systems so that people understand the 	clauses that apply in a given circumstance.

  * notifications when policies change
  * accessing a service shows what terms are applicable in a given context such as those for a website